lennartkimmel/Mobo/README.md

 The `package.json`  and the `gulpfile.js` files are already included in this project, so you only need to take the following steps:

-1. Open a terminal window at the root of this project.
+1. Open a terminal window at the `source` folder of this project.
 2. Run the following command: `npm install`.
 This will install the node modules required for the Gulp tasks.
 3. Lastly, run the command `gulp`.
 A browser window will open with the `index.html` file.
 4. You can now start coding in the `app` directory.